reboot-mk/aine_bot/README.md

 # Aine Bot
-Twitter bot who posts pictures of Yuuki Aine from the anime Aikatsu Friends.
+Twitter bot who posts pictures, videos, and GIFs of Yuuki Aine from the anime Aikatsu Friends.

 ## Installation